FrederikTobner/JANUS/Documentation/Implementation/Coding-Style.md

 ```

 **DO NOT use opaque handles for:**

 - Core data structures (buffers, lists, hashtables)
 - Anything performance-critical
 - Anything that needs stack allocation
 - Anything where you want developers to understand the layout

 If you find yourself typing `typedef struct foo * foo_handle_t` for a buffer or list or tree, **stop**.
 You're about to write bad code.

 ### Document Your Structures

-Since structures are public, document them properly:

-### Document Your Structures